iamthelabhras/wprbify/README.md

 #### 4. Move `wprbify.py` Into Your Documents Folder

-> To make it as easy as possible for us to configure & run the WPRBify, we're going to move it into the `Documents` folder of your computer.
+> To make it as easy as possible for us to configure & run WPRBify, we're going to move it into the `Documents` folder of your computer.
 >
 > **Windows**:
 >